COMPANION TO CANTO XXXVII

-- Working classes… stock – excerpt taken from one of van Buren’s presidential campaign speeches concerning the balance between gold and paper money:
+- working classes/ who mostly/ have no control over paper, and/ derive no profit from bank stock – excerpt taken from one of van Buren’s presidential campaign speeches concerning the balance between gold and paper money:

 “Gold and silver should constitute a much greater proportion of the circulating medium of the country than they now do.
 To protect the working-classes (who, generally speaking, have no control over a paper currency, and derive no profit from bank stock) against losses arising from depreciation, by securing a metallic currency sufficient at least for all minor dealings—including the payment of labor, the most important as well as the most pressing use there is for money—to furnish a more substantial specie basis for that part of the currency which consists of paper, and thereby save the whole community from loss in consequence of any sudden withdrawal of confidence—should be our ‘first object,’ as it is our imperative duty” (Bancroft 189-90).

 - merchants – The canto is now following the financial crisis of 1837, which many historians consider to be the direct result of Andrew Jackson’s fiscal measures during his presidential term: the refusal to re-charter the BUS; the Specie Circular (which requested the purchase of land only in gold and silver); and the Distribution Act (whereby the tax revenue of the government was distributed to 23 “pet” state banks).
 See also Bank War timeline.